 Can Cats Eat Garlic, Chives, or Leeks?

-Symptoms of Onion Toxicity
+Signs of Onion Toxicity

 If your cat has eaten part of an onion or eaten any food containing onion, you need to get them to your vet immediately.
-However, if you’re unaware it happened but notice the following symptoms, know that medical attention is imminent.
+However, if you’re unaware it happened but notice the following signs, know that medical attention is imminent.

 Diagnosis and Treatment